TheProgersTeam/Online-store-of-digital-goods-on-Django/README.md

 1) in the console go to the "Shop" folder
 2) then, write the command "python manage.py runserver"

-👉To enter the admin panel:
+👉 To enter the admin panel:

 1) follow the link "http://127.0.0.1:8000/admin/"
 2) write "admin" in the login field